anushasuraparaju1/alippo-assignment/README.md

 2. Open the project using any editor like vsCode.
 3. Open terminal
 4. Install the packages using npm install or npm i to generate node_modules
 5. npm start - run this command to start the application.
-Default portal will be 3000
+Default port will be 3000
 6. Go to any browser like chrome, open localhost:3000